sotoon/merlin/README.md

 ## License

-This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [BSD 3-Clause License](LICENSE).